• Skip to primary navigation

 Notes and substitutions

-• Silken tofu: It is coagulated soy milk made from soybeans.
-Its texture is delicate, smooth, and custardy.
-Choose the soft silken tofu variety or one with just "silken tofu" on the label.
+• Silken tofu: A coagulated soy milk made from soybeans with a delicate, smooth, and custardy texture.
+Choose the soft silken variety or one with just "silken tofu" on the label.

-• Sago: You can also use tapioca pearls which are cooked the same way and also used in Halo-Halo.
-Sago is from tropical palm trees while tapioca is from cassava plants.
-Choose the small, white variety.
+• Sago: You can also use tapioca pearls, which are cooked the same way.
+Sago is from tropical palm trees, while tapioca is from cassava roots.
+Choose a small variety of sago as they tend to cook faster.
 After cooking, it roughly triples in volume.

 Packages of tapioca pearls and small, dried cassava balls or sago pearls.